bolasevich/voi-explorer/README.md

 ## Why this fork?

 This fork is intended to be a minimal blockchain explorer that can facilitate exchange listings.
-Improvements are welcome, and likewise it is a goal of this project to link to better projects that the communicate will find useful.
+Improvements are welcome, and likewise it is a goal of this project to link to better projects that the community will find useful.

 # Getting Started